whatmakeart/experiments-in-electronic-arts/content/modules/01-basic-electronics-introduction/0-1-basic-electronics-introduction/index.md

 ## Learning Objectives

-- Gain basic understading of electricity and electric circuits
+- Gain basic understanding of electricity and electric circuits
 - Experiment with electrical circuits
 - Learn about the Arduino and the Arduino IDE
 - Wire up an LED to an Arduino with a breadboard and a resistor
 - Upload a sketch to the Arduino to blink an LED
 - Modify a sketch to change the blink rate of the LED

+## Keywords / Terms

+- Volt
+- Current
+- Resistance
+- Resistor
+- Breadboard
+- Jumper Cable
+- Arduino
+- Function
+- Variable
+- Millisecond
+- Servo Motor
+- LED - Light Emitting Diode
+- AC
+- DC
+- Product Data Sheet